Japanese General Social Survey (JGSS), 2010 (ICPSR 34623)

 Time Method: Cross-sectional

-Weight: For information on weighting, see the Weighting Information section of the Original P.I.
+Weight: The data contain one weight variable "WEIGHT" that users may wish to apply during analysis.
+For additional information on weighting, see the Weighting Information section of the Original P.I.
 Documentation within the ICPSR codebook.

 Mode of Data Collection: face-to-face interview, self-enumerated questionnaire